sriedel/mock_http_server/README.md

     # or using an implicit GET method
     transaction_id = MockHttpServer.RegistrationService.register( url, response )

+You can also provide a list of responses; on each subsequent call the next response in the list of registered responses will be returned.
+If more calls are issued than responses have been registered, the last response of the list will be
+returned:

+    response_1 = { 401, [], "Unauthorized" }
+    response_2 = { 200, [], "OK" }
+    transaction_id = MockHttpServer.RegistrationService.register( method, url, [ response_1, response_2 ] )

 Trigger a canned response to a query:

     use Plug.Test